-Next we explain the instructions for a substage for the requirement $\S_m$.
+\textbf{$\S_m$-substages.} Next we explain the instructions for a substage for the requirement $\S_m$.
 We fix the $i$ (which must exist) such that $m_{i,s}=m$, and the current minimal differential polynomial $f$ of $y_m$ over $y_{m_0},\ldots,y_{m_{i-1}}[s]$.
 Now either $h_{s+1}^{-1}(m)$ has already been determined by some higher-priority $\R_n$ (so $\S_m$ has nothing to do), or $h_s(n)=m$ for some $n>m$, or $y_m$ is currently unattached (i.e., $m\notin\rg{h_s}$).
 In these latter two cases, it is not clear that we will ever be able to find any $x\in K$ with minimal differential polynomial $f$ over $x_{n_0},\ldots,x_{n_{i-1}}[s]$, since $f$ might not be constrainable over these elements.
 (If $h_s^{-1}(m)=n$ is defined, then $x_n$ currently appears to fill this role, but in the noncomputable differential field $K$, this could change at any time.)